Can Deciphera Pharmaceuticals Inc. (DCPH) Remain Competitive?

 Sponsored

-The average price from analysts is $19.64, which is -$0.9 below the current price.
+The average price from analysts is $20.09, which is $1.93 above the current price.
 DCPH currently public float of 49.11M and currently shorts hold a 14.62% ratio of that float.
-Today, the average trading volume of DCPH was 594.88K shares.
+Today, the average trading volume of DCPH was 629.35K shares.

 DCPH’s Market Performance